 The environment has had a role in Ficolo operations since the beginning.
 Our data centers have always been powered with 100% wind produced green energy.
 The location of our first data center The Rock is already an aspect that decreases the environmental impact.
 Location inside the bedrock lowers the need for cooling and thus lowers the required electricity.
 The Rock and Tampere region data center, The Deck, both utilize the waste heat for internal heating purposes.
 Our new cloud delivery center, The Air, will utilize a waste heat reuse system that also allows the waste heat to be recovered and distributed to the district heating system.
 So in effect, this allow using green energy for powering the IT equipment and reusing the generated to the district heating system.
 This enables exploiting the green energy again and reducing the amount of emissions.
 The effect of savings would be dependent on the fuel mix of the energy company providing the district heating.

 The environmental efforts of Ficolo enabled the company to issue a green bond for the data center expansion project.
-The project framework was reviewed by Norwegian climate research institute Cicero and received the highest Cicero rating, Dark Green, the first data center in the Nordics to achieve the rating.
-The rating is allocated to projects and solutions that correspond to the long-term vision of a low carbon and climate resilient future.
+The project framework was reviewed by Norwegian climate research institute Cicero and received the highest Cicero rating, Dark Green.
+We were the first data center in the Nordics to achieve the rating.
+It is allocated to projects and solutions that correspond to the long-term vision of a low carbon and climate resilient future.
 The bond funds are used exclusive for investing in the Air expansion project in such purposes that support the long-term vision.
 In addition to heat reuse, Cicero appreciates the use of a brownfield underutilized building, rather than building a new one as well as optimizing the power usage effectiveness (PUE) of acquired data centers.

 Solar Panel Project

 In December of 2019, we started a project that further decreases the environmental impact of the Rock.
 A 2600m2 solar panel system with 850 panels will be built on the data center site.
 The system’s peak output will be 255 kWp.
 The panel system won’t produce all the energy required by the data center but significantly reduces the need to purchase electricity to cool the data center during summers.
-The project is planned to finish in April 2020.